ansys/pystk/doc/source/api/ansys/stk/core/graphics/SurfaceShapesResult.rst

 SurfaceShapesResult
 ===================

-.. py:class:: SurfaceShapesResult
+.. py:class:: ansys.stk.core.graphics.SurfaceShapesResult

-   Bases: py:obj:`~ISurfaceShapesResult`
+   Bases: py:obj:`~ansys.stk.core.graphics.ISurfaceShapesResult`

    Represents the boundary positions of a shape on the surface computed from by a surface shapes method.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: SurfaceShapesResult

 Overview
 --------